Aural plaques in horses

 Plaques vary from horse to horse:

-- Some horses are totally unaffected by them and not bothered at all by touching of the plaques.
+- Some horses are unaffected by them and not bothered by touching the plaques.

-- Some horses develop an ear-shyness and/or general sensitivity to the plaques.
+- Other horses develop an ear-shyness and/or general sensitivity to the plaques.

 - Some horses develop head-shaking behaviors.